dufferzz/ReactQL-Logger/README.md

 Auth0 is a salty little one when you try and access from other machines on the local network. auth0-spa-js must run on a secure origin. unless is localhost dev. lvh.me doesn't work, nor adding hosts entry.

-You will likely need to add certificate exceptions.
+You will likely need to add certificate exceptions, or run Chrome(ium) with the --ignore-certificate-errors flag.

 WSS socket is irritating with CERT_AUTHORITY errors.

-Perhaps it is possible an SSH tunnel to negate having to do all this
+It is possible to use an SSH tunnel to negate having to do all this.

 ```bash
     cd server